 - Instant “deep web” search - CheckPeople uses a proprietary algorithm to search for hidden social media accounts, long-lost websites, blog posts, forum posts, images and more, to bring you information that may have been “lost” to the internet sands of time.

-- Reverse phone lookup - CheckPeople allows you to search for any suspicious or unknown caller and find their name and address.
-This can help you protect yourself and also avoid unwanted phone calls.
+- Reverse phone lookup - CheckPeople allows you to search for the names and addresses of suspicious or unknown callers.
+This can help you protect yourself and avoid unwanted phone calls.

-When you search for someone on CheckPeople, you simply need their first and last name, and if possible, the city and state as well.
-Chances are you will receive multiple results for the name, and it’s up to you to determine which one is the person you’re looking for.
-Typically, as long as you know the person’s age this should help you narrow it down.
+When you search for someone on CheckPeople, you simply need their first and last name, and if possible, the city and state they currently live in.
+Chances are you will receive multiple results for the name, and it’s up to you to determine which listing is the correct match for the person you’re looking for.
+Typically, as long as you know the person’s age you should be able to narrow down the list quickly.

 Is it Legit?

-CheckPeople’s website includes a FAQ section that doesn’t make any guarantees about your security or how and if the company will use your data.
-That said, the company does say that it uses “commercially reasonable safeguards” to protect unauthorized access to your personal information.
+CheckPeople’s website includes a FAQ section.
+Unfortunately the company doesn’t make any guarantees about your security or how and if the company might use your data.
+However, the company does say that it uses “commercially reasonable safeguards” to protect unauthorized access to your personal information.

 It should be noted that if you’re using CheckPeople—or any other background check company—you must comply with the Fair Credit Reporting Act.
-The FCRA prohibits the use of background checks for potential employees or tenants, except in the event that you informed them beforehand and they agreed in writing.
+The FCRA prohibits the use of background checks for employment decisions or screening tenants.

 How it Works